NCERT Solutions for Class 10 Science Chapter 7 How do Organisms Reproduce?

 A copper-T is an intrauterine device (IUD) for contraception, but it does not offer protection against sexually transmitted diseases (STDs).

-It works by making the environment not conducive to sperm, but does not close off infection.
+• It works by making the environment not conducive to sperm, but it does not close off infection.

-Here are the step-by-step solutions to all the chapter-end exercise questions, that help in revising the concepts thoroughly and easily.
+Here are the step-by-step solutions to all the chapter-end exercise questions that help in revising the concepts.
+Students can use the Solutions of How do Organisms Reproduce?
+Class 10 to do their homework as well.

 Q. 1.
 Asexual reproduction takes place through budding in